-Lin Li and Robert D. Braun Georgia Institute of Technology, Atlanta, GA, 30332
+Lin Li1 and Robert D. Braun2 Georgia Institute of Technology, Atlanta, GA, 30332

-Alan M. Cassell NASA Ames Research Center, Moffett Field, CA
+Alan M. Cassell3 NASA Ames Research Center, Moffett Field, CA

 Analysis was performed on photogrammetry data of a 6m Hypersonic Inflatable Aerodynamic Decelerator (HIAD), an inflatable stacked torus used to aid in atmospheric entry, to understand its structural dynamics.
 Photogrammetry data was obtained during wind tunnel testing under various loading conditions.
 Test parameters included the freestream dynamic pressure, yaw angle and internal inflation pressure.
-In addition, two HIAD configurations were analyzed, the basic stacked torus (Baseline configuration) and a second configuration adding a torus near the shoulder to aid in rigidity (Tri-torus configuration).
+In addition, two HIAD configurations were analyzed, the basic stacked torus (Baseline configuration) and a second configuration adding a torus near the shoulder to aid in rigidity (Tri-Tori configuration).
 The analysis includes estimating the deflection of the HIAD under loading as well as calculating the standard deviation relative to the mean deflection and the frequency content of the dynamic response.
-Under load, the deflection angle for each configuration ranged from $1^{\circ}$ to $3^{\circ}$ (1 $\sigma$ ).
+Under load, the deflection angle for each configuration ranged from 1° to 3° (1\sigma).
+Analysis of the results indicates that the Tri-Tori configuration did not demonstrate significant benefit over the Baseline.
 The photogrammetry data showed that the oscillatory motion increased with higher dynamic pressure but was insensitive to yaw angle.
 In addition, the analysis showed that the standard deviation of the HIAD shape with respect to the average deflection increased while moving radially outwards.
-However, the standard deviation values calculated from different camera pairs were inconsistent as a result of their distances to the test article.
+However, the standard deviation values calculated from different camera pairs were inconsistent and did not produce the same standard deviations especially at the interface region.
 The frequency analysis showed that each radial member behaved similarly to a rigid oscillator, having the same frequency content of motion along each radial direction and increased amplitude when moving radially outward.
 Both the frequency and shape standard deviation analyses showed that the motion of the HIAD was piecewise continuous in the azimuthal direction.
-These discontinuities are also likely due to the location of different camera pairs.
+These discontinuities likely arose when stitching together the images from different camera pairs.
 The photogrammetry data is a valuable dataset providing insight into the static and dynamic response of the HIAD under loading.
-However, inconsistencies in the camera resolution need to be accounted for and higher temporal resolution will improve the fidelity of analysis.
+However, inconsistencies in the camera imaging and stitching need to be resolved and higher temporal resolution will improve the fidelity of analysis.

-&lt;sup>1Graduate Research Assistant, School of Aerospace Engineering, lli313@gatech.edu
+1 Graduate Research Assistant, School of Aerospace Engineering, lli313@gatech.edu

-&lt;sup>2 David and Andrew Lewis Professor of Space Technology, School of Aerospace Engineering, robert.braun@aerospace.gatech.edu
+2 David and Andrew Lewis Professor of Space Technology, School of Aerospace Engineering, robert.braun@aerospace.gatech.edu

-&lt;sup>3Aerospace Engineer, alan.m.cassell@nasa.gov
+3 Aerospace Engineer, alan.m.cassell@nasa.gov